wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2022-01-08-cloud-data-platform-architecture.md

 ##### Batch

-There are cases when it is ok to pull (or receive) the big portion of data from the source system, process it overnight, and prepare for the next morning reporting/consumption.
+There are cases when it is ok to pull (or receive) a big portion of data from the source system, process it overnight, and prepare for the next morning reporting/consumption.
 This is called *batch processing*.

 ![Batch processing](/assets/images/cdp-arch/batch.svg)
 <p style="text-align: center;">Image 2: Batch processing</p>

-The orchestrator plays the main role here.
+The orchestrator plays a major role here.
 It triggers the load process based on some defined schedule and sequentially orchestrates ETL components to do their tasks (extraction, transformation, load).
-Data is usually processed in bigger chunks (hundreds of megabytes to terabytes) based on a defined schedule.
+Data is usually processed in bigger chunks (hundreds of megabytes to terabytes).

 This is simple and efficient, but there is always some lag in results between data loads.
-The cost is also relatively low because data processing components (which are usually the most expensive) only run during the data load and remain inactive the rest of the time.
+The cost is also relatively low because data processing components (which are usually the most expensive) only run during the load and remain inactive the rest of the time.

 ##### Stream

-But there are also cases where we have data incoming all the time as a stream of events and end-users want to get processing results as soon as possible.
+There are also cases where we have data incoming all the time as a stream of events and end-users want to get processing results as soon as possible.
 This is especially evident in IoT scenarios where devices are generating massive amounts of data each hour.
-These results need to be constantly processed and shared with consumers quickly (for instance for failure or anomaly detection).
+These results need to be constantly processed and shared with consumers immediately (for instance for failure or anomaly detection).
 This approach is called *stream processing*.

 ![Stream processing](/assets/images/cdp-arch/stream.svg)
 <p style="text-align: center;">Image 3: Stream processing</p>

 In this approach, the data continuously and automatically flows through all the layers of the platform as an infinite stream of small events.
-The results of processing are almost immediately available.
+The results of processing are almost immediately available to end-users.
+Typically, the data is also stored in a data lake for some additional future processing or historization.

 This approach also has some drawbacks:
 - Not all data sources can emit data as a stream of events.